abrac/EV-Fleet-Simulator/src/data_processing_ev/scenario_initialisation/initialisation-instructions.md

    ##### GTFS Conversion

-   If your input data is of the GTFS data format, you can use the `GTFS_Convert.r` and `GTFS_Splitter.py` scripts which are also in the `$Src_Dir/data_processing_ev/scenario_initialisation/Data_Pre-Processing/` directory.
+   If your input data is of the GTFS data format, you should use the `GTFS_Convert.r` and `GTFS_Splitter.py` scripts which are also in the `$Src_Dir/data_processing_ev/scenario_initialisation/Data_Pre-Processing/` directory.
 You can use them as-is.
 No changes should be necessary.
 The